JcDai/JcDai.github.io/_tabs/about.md

 order: 1
 ---

 I am a master's student at [Courant Institute of Mathematical Sciences, New York University](https://cs.nyu.edu/home/index.html), and an incoming Ph.D. student at the same department where I will start working with Professor [Daniele Panozzo](https://cims.nyu.edu/gcl/daniele.html) in Fall 2022.
 Prior to NYU, I got my Bachelor's degree at Shanghai Jiao Tong University, majoring in Computer Science.
-My research interests include Computer Graphics, Geometirc Processing and Similation.
+My research interests include Computer Graphics, Geometric Processing and Simulation.

 # Education